The Importance of Having Good Manners!

 Examples of Bad Manners (to avoid!)

-- Opening Your Mouth While Eating.
-Obviously some people for medical reason can’t help this.
-But if you can, close your mouth, no-one wants to see the contents of your dinner churning away in your mouth – especially if you’re talking and spitting food out at the same time!
+• Opening Your Mouth While Eating.
+Obviously some people for medical reasons can’t help this.
+But if you can, close your mouth, no-one wants to see the contents of your dinner churning away in your mouth – especially if you’re talking and spitting food!

 Who are Some of the Politest Celebrities?